Rob “Hardy” Poole 98.5 The Sports Hub

 Poole initially consulted with Dr. Leonard in June of 2016, and underwent a traditional method hair transplant procedure in August.
 “He should begin seeing results in about six months, and will really start noticing in a year,” said Dr. Leonard.
 “Hardy is another example of someone who unnecessarily had to hide behind a hat when there are many treatment options easily available.”

 Poole says he has not had one negative reaction to his decision to undergo a hair transplant.
 In fact, most people just express their desire to see the results.
-Poole says he was impressed with the entire staff at Leonard Hair Transplant Associates, especially Dr. Leonard and Dr. Matthew Lopresti, who also helped perform his surgery.
+Poole says he was impressed with the entire staff at Leonard Hair Transplant Associates, especially Dr. Leonard and hair restoration surgeon, Matthew Lopresti, who also helped perform his surgery.

 “I haven’t had many health procedures, so I didn’t know what to expect.
 The night after the procedure my phone rang and it was Dr. Leonard calling me personally to see how I was doing.
 I found that incredibly impressive,” Poole said.

 Thanks to the efforts of Leonard Hair Transplant Associates, Rob ‘Hardy’ Poole will soon be defined not only by his voice, but also by his new head of hair.